-- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Number of issuers against which arms embargoes have been issued by the UN Security Council and subject to a 'Call for Action' on the Financial Action Task Force list - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the binding elements of the Sub-Fund. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Number of issuers against which arms embargoes have been issued by the UN Security Council and subject to a 'Call for Action' on the Financial Action Task Force list - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the approach to assess good governance. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?